b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

     * A-AA supports limit + time lock modules to prevent malicious strategies from depleting earnings;

-    * All signals generated by Mining Squared (earnings credited, staking, redemption, strategy changes) will enter the DSN-AI Graph, available for any monitoring Agent to subscribe for on-chain risk control and auditing.
+    * All signals generated by Mining Squared (earnings credited, staking, redemption, strategy changes) will enter the AI Signal Graph, available for any monitoring Agent to subscribe for on-chain risk control and auditing.

-Computing power earnings enter the Agent wallet through Mining Squared, and the Agent can use these funds for automatic staking, executing DeFi strategies, or paying AI task fees; the entire process is signal-driven and programmable on-chain, ultimately seamlessly injecting BTC traffic generated by PoW into the DSN-AI agent ecosystem, forming a triple loop of funds, signals, and security.
+Computing power earnings enter the Agent wallet through Mining Squared, and the Agent can use these funds for automatic staking, executing DeFi strategies, or paying AI task fees; the entire process is signal-driven and programmable on-chain, ultimately seamlessly injecting BTC traffic generated by PoW into the AI Signal agent ecosystem, forming a triple loop of funds, signals, and security.

 # B² Hub: The Bridge Connecting Bitcoin and AI